 The NBA, for instance, has both minimum and maximum levels of total salary for each team, and these levels are reset every year to reflect the total revenue from the previous season.
 Each year, the cap is set to reflect 49%-51% of basketball-related income from the year prior, with the minimum level of spending coming in at 90% of the salary cap.

-Likewise, NFL players have a CBA in place through the 2020 season that guarantees them 47% of league revenues and sets a salary floor at 89% of the salary cap.
+Likewise, NFL players have a CBA in place through the 2030 season that guarantees them 48.8% of league revenues.

 Comparable Women’s Leagues Don’t Share Revenue Information